LlamaEdge/docs/docs/user-guide/openai-api/obsidian.md

 ### Install the Obsidian-local-gpt Plugin

 * Open Obsidian settings, navigate to "Community plugins", and search for `obsidian-local-gpt`.
-* Install the plugin by clicking “Install”.
+* Install the plugin by clicking on "Install".

 ![](obsidian-enable.png)

-Then click “Enable”.
+Then click on "Enable".

 ### **Configure the Plugin**